goncalopalaio/RunAsShell/README.md

 ## Cola

-Sets text to your android device clipboard.
+Sets text to your android device clipboard and pastes it into the focused field.

 ```bash
 adb push run-as-shell.apk /data/local/tmp/ \